AaronHevia/Python_Practice/README.md

 ## Project 16:  Random Point Art Generator
 Using turtle module to replicate the art work "Flumequine" done by Damien Hirst.
 Additional turtle designs like random walk algorithm, spirograph, and creating equilateral shapes are included.  **Future update will separate project into OOP design and refactoring.**

+## Project 17:  Turtle Racing Game
+Using the turtle module, the "Turtle Racing Game" puts a number of turtles to race and the user/users can guess which turtle will win.  **Future iteration to include multiple betters/bets to have the feel of an actual race.**